 The study of pre-clinical medicine and clinical medicine will teach you the many facets of a human body, how to diagnose and treat diseases.

-The medical and health line has been a popular choice.
-So much so that some of the world’s first universities were medical schools turned into universities as there’s always a high need for doctors.
+The medical and health line has always been a popular choice.
+So much so that some of the world’s first universities were medical schools turned into universities as there’s always a high demand for doctors.

 You will spend five years in university - four if you only count the graduate course - then you’ll be able to work with patients.
-But, it will take many further years of training to become a specialist in a particular branch of medicine.
+But, it will take more years of training to become a specialist in a particular branch of medicine.

 Medicine is the field of health and healing.
 Health is tightly related to doctors, nurses, and various other specialists.

-Medicine covers diagnosis, treatment, and prevention of disease and unfit medical conditions, medical research, and many other areas of health.
+Medicine covers diagnosis, treatment, and prevention of diseases and unfit medical conditions, medical research, and many other areas of health.